actionml/docs.actionml.com/harness_overview.md

 Each Engine has its own requirements driven by decisions like what compute engine to use (Spark, TensorFlow, Vowpal Wabbit, DL4J, etc) as well as what Libraries it may need.
 See specific Engines for their extra requirements.

+See [**Source Build**](harness_install) for more details.

+## Kubernetes

+We have a full [Kubernetes depoloyement](harness_kubernetes) based on Docker images, helm charts, and Kops specifications that is available for custom installations.
+Ask [ActionML Support](mailto:support@actionml.com) for details.

 # Architecture

-At its core Harness is a fast lightweight Server that supplies 2 very flexible APIs and manages Engines.
-Engines can be used together or as a single solution.
+At its core Harness is a fast lightweight Server that supplies APIs to manage Engine Instances, input data, execute queries, and manage Users and Roles for security.
+Harness can be used as-is with built-in Engines like the Universal Recommender of can be customized by modfying or adding new Engines.

 ![Harness with Multiple Engines](https://docs.google.com/drawings/d/e/2PACX-1vTsEtxnVUKnZ6UCoQd9CE7ZSKXqp59Uf9fEtkXJZKtXPFZ1kRrYDnFC-K1y46HTLl5uvXXA-pCZ-ZED/pub?w=1250&h=818)